sui-foundation/enoki-example-app/README.md

     Your auth provider should look something like this:
     ![New Auth Provider](images/new-auth-provider.png)

+3. Now you have your Enoki Auth Provider!

+    To use the auth provider in this demo, make a copy of [.env.template](./.env.template) named `.env.local` and paste in the client id into `GOOGLE_CLIENT_ID`.
+It should look something like this:

+    ```
+    ENOKI_PUB_KEY=enoki_public_1646656193035707ff4ef3aecafb455e
+    GOOGLE_CLIENT_ID=1234567890
+    ```

+    You can also add more auth providers by repeating the steps above.

+    Your `.env.local` file should look something like this:
+    ```
+    ENOKI_PUB_KEY=enoki_public_1646656193035707ff4ef3aecafb455e
+    GOOGLE_CLIENT_ID=1234567890
+    ```

+    Note that you can add more auth providers by repeating the steps above.

-3. You have successfully connected your auth provider to Enoki!
+4. You have successfully connected your auth provider to Enoki!

     Reference this demo code as an example of implementing the Enoki auth flow in your app.